albanie/collaborative-experts/misc/datasets/msvd/README.md

 }
 ```

-The train/val/test splits we also used in (and possibly produced by)
+The train/val/test splits were also used in (and possibly produced by)

 ```
 @inproceedings{venugopalan2015sequence,